laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## What if you want to go even further beyond?

-I created a [repo that houses fantastic tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
+I created a repo that houses [fantastic tips & tricks for Google Search's operators](https://github.com/laylavish/TipsTricksGoogleSearch/tree/main).
 Eradicate AI even more!!

-Not only that, but there are more lists you can subscribe to clean up the internet more, such as [rjaus' awesome ublacklist subscription list](https://github.com/rjaus/awesome-ublacklist)
+Not only that, but there are lots of lists you can subscribe to that will clean up the internet more, such as [rjaus' awesome ublacklist subscription list](https://github.com/rjaus/awesome-ublacklist)

 ## To Do